Leoudeji/FTP_Uploader/README.md

 # FTP_Uploader
-A code to upload files to a remote server is contained in this repository.
+The code needed to upload and download files to and from a remote server is contained in this repository.